- Toilets- the whats, whys and wherefores of that most essential piece of kit…

 ETA- three weeks into composting loo ownership I can confirm that it doesn’t smell, it’s easy to clean, and so far I see no reason to regret my choice.
 In addition, ours looks very swish on the outside and has a glittery interior.
 It’s like being a unicorn!

 When I first started looking at boats, I’d often have driven a long way and need the loo and on the tow path, having no other option, I would simply ask (as you do) the boat owner if I could use theirs.
 I had no idea that it was such a no-no, or why!
 Hopefully you will be better informed than me and understand why boaters are reluctant to let other people use their loo 😉

 Toilet is from Kildwick Crafts and I can 100% recommend them.
 Colin and Maria are also very happy to answer any questions, and very knowledgeable and experienced as well.

 - A trolley.
 You can get some great collapsible ones which are nonetheless very sturdy- friends on NB Ripple got theirs for £30 from Aldi, because the box was dented, but most of them come in at around £80-100 in camping shops.
-I haven’t bought one yet but it is definitely on the list to be purchased with this month’s money or next.
+I got mine at Attwoolls- its official name is “Alf” but for some reason Boat Girl and I call it Jeremy Trolley.
+(No, we don’t usually name our inanimate objects.)
+It’s a real necessity.
 What’s a short walk when you’re empty-handed can feel like a Very Long Way when you’re carrying gas bottles, logs, shopping, or other heavy items.